SubPointSolutions/subpointsolutions-docs/docs/README.md

 ---
 layout: DocsLandingLayout

-heroText: Welcome to SubPoint Solution Docs!
+heroText: Welcome to SubPoint Solutions Docs!
 tagline:  If you’re new here, read below for the high-level view of what we do.

 features: